Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Introduction

 Before any information can be exchanged in an end-to-end encrypted system, two things must happen.
-First, participants in the system must provide any public keys they intend to use for encryption to the service operator.
-Second, the service operator must somehow distribute these public keys to any participants that will rely on them for decryption.
+First, participants in the system must provide to the service operator any public keys they wish to use to receive messages.
+Second, the service operator must somehow distribute these public keys to any participants that wish to send messages to those users.

 Typically this is done by having users upload their public keys to a simple directory where other users can download them as necessary.
 With this approach,